rachana-1998/newstart/5. 26-04-22/var-let-const/class.md

 - When a event occurs(when a user clicks a button)
 - When it is invoked from javascript code
 - Automatically (self invokeds)
+### this keyword
+-this keyword refered to a object
+-which object depend on how "this" is being invoked

+- In an object method,"this"refers to object
+-Alone , "this" refers to the global object
+-In a function ,"this" refers to the element that received the event.
+- Method like call(),apply(),bind() can refer "this" to any object.

+### this is not a variable , you cannot change the value .
+It's a keyword